 Capital expenditures for specific capital and infrastructure maintenance projects are included in the restricted capital fund.
-The major capital funding source for 2022/23 is the Infrastructure Maintenance Program (IMP) and the planned projects were approved by the BOG in April 2022.
-This Government of Alberta IMP funding supports the ongoing deferred maintenance and repairs of the University's facilities.
-IMP funds are restricted for academic facilities and cannot be used for ancillary services facilities.
+The major capital funding source for 2024-25 is the Capital Maintenance and Renewal Program (CMR) and the planned projects were approved by the Board in April 2024.
+This provincial CMR funding supports the ongoing deferred maintenance and repairs of the University's facilities.
+CMR funds are restricted for academic facilities and cannot be used for ancillary services facilities.